 M.A.Ed. | Master’s of Arts in Education

-Accepting applications for May 2017
+Accepting applications for Fall 2017

 The Master of Arts in Education is designed for educators in universities and a variety of educational settings, including those seeking a Doctorate.
 Graduates will know how to conduct and connect educational research to practice and professional writing.
 The program prepares self motivated leaders who communicate effectively, work collaboratively and desire to be agents of change.
 The M.A.Ed. provides educational leaders with the skills and abilities to make a difference in their world!